nanoc/nanoc.app/content/docs/6-guides.md

 ### With rsync

-If your web host supports rsync, then deploying a site can be fully automated, and the transfer itself can be quite fast, too. rsync is unfortunately a bit cumbersome, providing a great deal of options (check <kbd>man rsync</kbd> in case of doubt), but fortunately nanoc provides a “deploy:rsync” rake task that can make this quite a bit easier: a simple <kbd>rake deploy:rsync</kbd> will deploy your site.
+If your web host supports rsync, then deploying a site can be fully automated, and the transfer itself can be quite fast, too. rsync is unfortunately a bit cumbersome, providing a great deal of options (check <kbd>man rsync</kbd> in case of doubt), but fortunately nanoc provides a “deploy” command that can make this quite a bit easier: a simple <kbd>nanoc deploy</kbd> will deploy your site.

-To use the deploy:rsync task, open the config.yaml file and add a `deploy` hash.
-Inside, add a `default` hash, which will correspond to the default configuration to use when invoking the rake task without extra arguments.
-Inside the default hash, set `dst` to the destination, in the format used by rsync and scp, to where the files should be uploaded.
+To use the deploy command, open the config.yaml file and add a `deploy` hash.
+Inside, add a hash with a key that describes the destination (for example, `public` or `staging`).
+Inside this hash, set `dst` to the destination, in the format used by rsync and scp, to where the files should be uploaded, and set `kind` to `rsync`.
 Here’s what it will look like:

-<pre title="A simple deployment configuration"><code class="language-yaml">deploy:
-  default:
+	#!yaml
+	deploy:
+	  public:
+	    kind: rsync
+	    dst:  "stoneship.org:/var/www/sites/example.com/public"
+	  staging:
+	    kind: rsync
-    dst: "stoneship.org:/var/www/sites/example.com"</code></pre>
+	    dst:  "stoneship.org:/var/www/sites/example.com/public/staging"

-By default, the rake task will upload all files in the output directory to the given location.
+By default, the rsync deployer will upload all files in the output directory to the given location.
 None of the existing files in the target location will be deleted; however, be aware that files with the same name will be overwritten.
-You can run the deployment task like this:
+To run the deploy command, pass it a `--target` option, like this:

-<pre title="Deploying"><span class="prompt">%</span> <kbd>rake deploy:rsync</kbd></pre>
+<pre title="Deploying"><span class="prompt">%</span> <kbd>nanoc deploy --target staging</kbd></pre>

+This will deploy using the “staging” configuration.
+Replace “staging” with “public” if you want to deploy to the location marked with “public”.

-If you want to check whether the executed `rsync` command is really correct, you can perform a dry run by setting the `dry_run` variable (doesn’t matter to what, as long as it’s not empty).
+If you want to check whether the executed `rsync` command is really correct, you can perform a dry run by passing `--dry-run`.
 The rsync command will be printed, but not executed.
 For example:

-<pre title="Performing a dry run"><span class="prompt">%</span> <kbd>rake deploy:rsync dry_run=true</kbd></pre>
+<pre title="Performing a dry run"><span class="prompt">%</span> <kbd>nanoc deploy --target public --dry-run</kbd></pre>

-You can override the options that nanoc uses for invoking rsync in the deploy:rsync task.
-The following example will make sure that all existing files on the remote server are deleted after uploading (warning! use with caution!).
+You can override the options that nanoc uses for invoking rsync.
+The following example will make sure that all existing files on the remote server are deleted after uploading (use with caution!).

 <pre title="Custom rsync options in the deployment configuration"><code class="language-yaml">options: [ '-gpPrtvz', '--delete-after' ]</code></pre>

-As you have seen, the `deploy` hash in the site configuration file can have multiple sub-hashes for different deployment configurations.
-For example, I could have “public” and “staging” configurations that deploy the site to different locations.
-Here’s what the corresponding configuration file would look like in that case:

-<pre title="Multiple deployment configurations in config.yaml"><code class="language-yaml">deploy:
-  public:
-    dst: "stoneship.org:/var/www/sites/example.com"
-  staging:
-    dst: "stoneship.org:/var/www/sites/staging.example.com"</code></pre>

-Now, the deploy:rsync task can be invoked using a `config` argument that corresponds to the deployment configuration that you want to use.
-For example, to deploy using the staging configuration, I’d invoke the task like this:

-<pre title="Deploying with a custom configuration"><span class="prompt">%</span> <kbd>rake deploy:rsync config=staging</kbd></pre>

 Paginating articles
 -------------------